kdcllc/win10andwsldev/wsl-dev-git.md

-# WSL Git Installation and Configuration
+# Windows Subsystem Linux (WSL) Git Installation and Configuration

-The purpose of this document is to provide step by step specification of installing and configuring `Git` on WSL.
+The purpose of this document is to provide step by step guidance for installing and configuring `Git` on WSL.

 Tools like Visual Studio Code or Visual Studio.NET will be using Windows 10 `git`.
 We can setup Visual Studio Code command prompt to use `bash.exe` of the WSL.
 Windows `Git` provides with Credential caching and doesn't require to be login.